milosgajdos/gocv-playground/01_Basics/README.md

 * We know that the image we have read has three channels, ordered as BGR
 * We also know, that the image type is `gocv.MatTypeCV8UC3`

 This basically means we can access particular pixel intensity value using `GetUCharAt` function of type `gocv.Mat`.
-Equally, we can modify particular pixel intensity values by `gocv.SetUCharAt` function.
+Equivalently, we can also modify particular pixel intensity values using `gocv.SetUCharAt` function.

-If we simply try to use `img.GetUCharAt(100, 100)` i.e. if we didn't separate the color channels, `gocv` would return only the last channel's value: in this case that would be R channel.
+If we simply try to use `img.GetUCharAt(100, 100)` i.e. if we didn't separate the color channels, `gocv` would return only the last channel's value: in this case that would be R channel since the image is read in BGR color scheme.

 ### Image region